Delaware • New Jersey • Pennsylvania

 DRBC believes that these regulations establish an anti-degradation policy on the longest stretch of any river in the nation.
-Ensuring that the level of water quality in SPW is not degrading over time is the ulitmate goal of the program: the keep the water quality above existing standards, or, simply, to keep the clean water clean.
+Ensuring that the level of water quality in SPW is not degrading over time is the ultimate goal of the program: to keep water quality above existing standards, or, simply, to keep the clean water clean.